sebglazebrook/aliases/README.md

   ```
   aliases user enable superman
   aliases user disable superman
+  aliases clone sebglazebrook --enable=true               # enable the user if after successfully cloning the repo.
+Defaults to false
   ```
-- pull and sync user aliases with github
+- Add the ability to pull all users
   ```
-    aliases clone sebglazebrook                             # this could pull from github.com/sebglazebrook/.aliases repo
-    aliases clone sebglazebrook https://some-other-address  # pulls from the given repo
-    aliases clone sebglazebrook --enable=true               # enable the user if after successfully cloning the repo.
-Defaults to false
-    aliases pull sebglazberook                              # pull and show the diff
   aliases pull                                            # pulls all users
   ```